 Dealing With Nicotine Withdrawal

 Whether you choose to quit cold turkey or use one of the quit smoking aids, you will at some point have to deal with the effects of nicotine withdrawal.
-If you go cold turkey, you will face the cravings and other withdrawal effects sooner.
-If you use a smoking cessation aid, than you will (ideally) end up weaning yourself off to make the cravings less intense.
-But regardless, you will have to deal with them at some juncture.
+If you go the cold turkey route, you will face cravings and other withdrawal effects sooner.
+If you use a smoking cessation aid, then you will (ideally) end up weaning yourself off to make the cravings less intense.
+However, regardless, you will have to deal with them at some juncture.

 Nicotine Withdrawal Timeline READ MORE>

-Finally, we have our complete guide to beating nicotine withdrawal.
-It’s a guide full of useful tips to beating the withdrawal effects talked about in the first two articles.
+Lastly, we have our complete guide to beating nicotine withdrawal.
+It is a guide full of useful tips to beating the withdrawal effects talked about in the first two articles.
 This guide is perfect to read over during the quitting process.
-If you’re struggling with the cravings or emotional roller coaster of quitting, read this guide and try applying some of the tips to help ease the discomfort.
-It can be found here:
+If you are struggling with the cravings or emotional roller coaster of quitting, read this guide and try applying some of the tips to help ease the discomfort.
+You can find it here: